Pagaya Technologies Ltd. (PGY) can beat the pack with these strategies

 Further, the quarter-over-quarter increase in sales is 24.70%, showing a positive trend in the upcoming months.

-Pagaya Technologies Ltd.’s future performance can be determined with the help of several well-rounded types of analysis and research techniques, with equity being one of the most influential.
-Taking into account the quick ratio of the company, currently set at 4.90, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-The average volume for any stock is also a very valuable indicator of volatility, and PGY has an average volume of 2.45M.
-On a monthly basis, the volatility of the stock is set at 5.60%, whereas on a weekly basis, it is put at 4.74%, with a loss of -7.83% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $2.09, showing growth from the present price of $0.91, which can serve as yet another indication of whether PGY is worth investing in or should be passed over.
+For any stock, average volume can also provide valuable insight into volatility, and PGY is recording 2.52M average volume.
+On a monthly basis, the volatility of the stock is set at 6.29%, whereas on a weekly basis, it is put at 9.40%, with a loss of -9.04% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $2.09, showing growth from the present price of $0.83, which can serve as yet another indication of whether PGY is worth investing in or should be passed over.

 How Do You Analyze Pagaya Technologies Ltd. Shares?

-In addition to analyzing the fundamentals, it is also important to look at how many company employees own stock.
+Along with the fundamentals, it is also important to consider how many employees own shares of the company.
 This is because the values should be in line with investors’ expectations.
 As such, the current holdings of company stock inside the company are set at 25.07%.
 This can enable you to see the extent to which executives own the company’s stock.
-As opposed to executive stock, institutional ownership accounts for 42.20% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.
+As opposed to executive stock, institutional ownership accounts for 54.70% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in PGY shares?